rust-unofficial/patterns/functional/lenses.md

 If everything goes well, eventually that `Visitor` will construct a value corresponding to the type being parsed and return it.

-For a complete example, see the [Serde documentation](https://serde.rs/deserialize-struct.html).
+For a complete example, see the [*Serde* documentation](https://serde.rs/deserialize-struct.html).

-To wrap up, this is the power of Serde:
+To wrap up, this is the power of *Serde*:

-1. The structure being parsed is represented by an impl block for `Deserialize`
+1. The structure being parsed is represented by an `impl` block for `Deserialize`
 1. The input data format (e.g. JSON) is represented by a `Deserializer` called by `Deserialize`
 1. The `Deserializer` acts like a prism which "refracts" lens-like `Visitor`